Thought-Forms: Meaning of color

 The authors write that they, like many theosophists, are convinced that "thoughts are things," and the task of their book is to help the reader understand this.
 (Note: Lachman noted that it is "the central maxim of Thought-Forms.")
-The frontispiece of the book contains a table "The meanings of colours" of thought-forms and human aura associated with feelings and emotions, beginning with "High Spirituality" (light blue—in the upper left corner) and ending by "Malice" (black—in the lower right corner), 25 colors in all.
+The frontispiece of the book contains a table "The meanings of colours" of thought-forms and the human aura associated with feelings and emotions, beginning with "High Spirituality" (light blue—in the upper left corner) and ending with "Malice" (black—in the lower right corner), 25 colors in all.
 (Note: See the frontispiece of Thought-Forms, 1901.
-For comparison, see table "Auric Colors and Their Meanings" and Ch.
-"Colours.")
+For comparison, see the table "Auric Colors and Their Meanings" and the chapter "Colours.")
 (Note: "Every thought form bears the same color that it would possess if it had been retained in the body of the aura itself.")
-The authors argue that human aura is "the outer part of the cloud-like substance of his higher bodies, interpenetrating each other, and extending beyond the confines of his physical body."
+The authors argue that the human aura is "the outer part of the cloud-like substance of his higher bodies, interpenetrating each other, and extending beyond the confines of his physical body."
 The mental and desire bodies (two human higher bodies) are "those chiefly concerned with the appearance of what are called thought-forms."
 (Note: Ellwood wrote that, according to theosophy, "auras may be made up of a complex combination of etheric, astral, and mental matter which the clairvoyant is able to perceive, although the most significant ones originate on the border of the mental and astral planes, where the activity of the former is reflected in the configurations of astral matter.
 When comparable patterns appear as a 'cloud' above or near a person, they may be called 'thought-forms' and as such have been reported in theosophical literature.")
 (Note: Thought-forms are created from the same matter from which the aura is formed, and have the same general properties, in particular, color.
 Knowledge of the properties of an aura of man is necessary for a proper "understanding of the nature of the thought-forms."
 According to Powell, the term "thought-forms" is "not wholly accurate," because in the overwhelming majority of cases they are being formed by both astral and mental bodies.
 It would be more correct to call them thought-emotion forms.
 Gettings wrote that in studying the illustrations from this book "one cannot help observing that they do not really relate to thought so much as to feeling – they are really emotion forms rather than thought forms.")
 (Note: According to Tillett, "Whether or not there is scientific validity in claims about the aura, it remains significant that Leadbeater's descriptions (given initially in an article [The Aura] in The Theosophist in [December] 1895) have been more or less repeated by later researchers, both scientific and occult.
 The earliest scientific study of the aura [The Human Atmosphere, 1911] was published by Walter John Kilner.")